GOALS OF THE MARYLAND COUNCIL FOR SOCIAL STUDIES

 - To recognize excellent social studies teachers and programs at the elementary, middle, and high school levels.

 MDCSS BOARD OF DIRECTORS

 President: Scott McComb

-Scott is the Supervisor of Social Studies in Calvert County, Maryland.
+Scott is the Director of Curriculum and Instruction in Calvert County, Maryland.
 He has over 25 years of experience in education and has been a member of the MDCSS Board of Directors since 2005.
 Scott’s goal for the Council is provide a clearing house of social studies related information for educators, high quality professional development opportunities and much needed advocacy.
 To contact Scott, email him at email@example.com

 President-Elect: Amanda Roberts

-Amanda has 5 years of teaching experience in Harford County Public Schools.
+Amanda has 6 years of teaching experience in US Government and AP Psychology with the Harford County Public Schools .
 She has been a member of MDCSS Board of Directors since 2010.
 Her goal for MDCSS is to help social studies remain an important part of our schools and critical in the eyes of our politicians.
 To contact Amanda, email her at firstname.lastname@example.org

 Treasurer: Kim Popetz

 Kim is the Director of Education at Jefferson Patterson Park & Museum in Calvert County.
 She has served on the Board of MDCSS since 2009 in an At-Large position and, currently, as Treasurer.
 Kim would like to complete the transition making MDCSS a non-profit organization and enhance our connections with social studies educators working outside of school systems.
 To contact Kim, email her at email@example.com